sibjor/ArcadeMachineApplication/README.md

 ## Stack
 * WPF (xaml and csharp)
-* Packages like: wpggif, wpfjson
+* Packages like: wpfgif, wpfjson

 ## Diagram of system structure:
 ```mermaid